latestchatty/webchatty/doc/webchatty-api.md

 ### POST /v2/notifications/registerRichClient
 Registers a brand new installation of a rich notifier client.
 This only needs to be done once.
 If the user logs into a different account, this call may be re-issued to reattach the client to the new account.
 It is not necessary to call detachAccount first in that scenario.

-After the client is registered, it is immediately attached to the given Shacknews account.
+After the client is registered, it is immediately attached to the given site account.
 Desktop clients may begin calling waitForNotification to listen for notifications as soon as this call returns.
 Mobile clients will begin receiving push notifications.

 Parameters:
 - `id=[STR]` - 36-character GUID, generated fresh by the client.
 The client must use this GUID every time it interacts with the notifications API, otherwise it will be seen as a separate client installation.